roseinapuddle/swift-classVSstruct-reading-swift-intro-000/README.md

 joeAccount.withdraw(50.0)
 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
-Why?
+Why?'

+joeAccount 50
+joeOtherAccount 100

+joeOtherAccount is an instance of the BankAccount struct, which is a value type.
+Changes will not be applied to it because the method was not called on that instance.

 ### Question 10